JeremyTCD/Mimo/ReadMe.md

 | --------- | ---- | ------------- | ----- |
 | jtcd.pageID | String | null | If defined, the string is used as the ID of the html element of the page.
 This facilitates custom page specific styles and scripts. |

-### Overriding BasicBlog
+### Overriding Mimo
 DocFx themes are simply directories containing resources such as [Mustache templates](https://mustache.github.io/mustache.5.html), stylesheets and scripts.
 If more than one theme is specified when building a DocFx project, resources from all of the themes are combined into a single theme.
 Resources from latter themes take precedence.
 For example, your *blog/docfx.json* has the following `template` property (the property should really be named `theme`, however, DocFx themes were referred to as templates initially):

 ```
 "template": [
-    "./node_modules/jeremytcd-docfx-themes-basicblog/dist/theme",
+    "./node_modules/jeremytcd-docfx-themes-mimo/dist/theme",
     "./src/customizations"
 ]
 ```

-Resources from *blog/src/customizations* take precedence. *blog/src/customizations* is essentially a theme for overriding files in BasicBlog.
+Resources from *blog/src/customizations* take precedence. *blog/src/customizations* is essentially a theme for overriding files in Mimo.
 It has several intended extensibility points:

-* *blog/src/customizations/styles/customStyles.css* can be used to overwrite BasicBlog styles.
+* *blog/src/customizations/styles/customStyles.css* can be used to overwrite Mimo styles.
-* *blog/src/customizations/styles/customScript.js* can be used to overwrite BasicBlog scripts.
+* *blog/src/customizations/styles/customScript.js* can be used to overwrite Mimo scripts.
-* Mustache templates can be placed in *blog/src/customizations/partials* to overwrite BasicBlog Mustache templates.
+* Mustache templates can be placed in *blog/src/customizations/partials* to overwrite Mimo Mustache templates.

 #### Example: Overriding colors
 1. Ensure that you are serving your blog in watch mode.
 Navigate to *localhost:3000*.